Preparing to File Form 990-PF: A Comprehensive Guide - Exponent Philanthropy

 Categorizing Expenses

-To simplify the filing process, it’s helpful to categorize expenses throughout the year.
-Here are the main categories to consider:
+To streamline the filing process, categorize expenses throughout the year into the following main categories:

-• Administration and Management: This includes costs like office supplies, rent, staff salaries, and benefits.
+• Administration and Management: Office supplies, rent, staff salaries, and benefits.

-• Expenses Incurred to Produce Income: Examples include investment fees, and the portion of board meeting expenses related to discussing investments.
+• Expenses Incurred to Produce Income: Investment fees and board meeting expenses related to investment discussions.

-• Grants and Charitable Programs: Document all grants and charitable program expenses.
+• Grants and Charitable Programs: All grants and charitable program expenses should be documented.

 Organizing Your Files

-Maintaining organized files throughout the year will make the Form 990-PF filing process much more manageable.
-Here’s a breakdown of the essential documents you should have on hand:
+Keeping well-organized files throughout the year will make filing Form 990-PF more manageable.
+Here are the key documents you should have on hand:

 Banking and Investments

-• Bank Statements: Keep all monthly bank statements for the current tax year, as well as the final statement from the previous year.
+• Bank Statements: Retain all monthly statements for the current tax year and the final statement from the previous year.

-• Investment Schedules: Include custodial statements with details like interest income, dividend income, realized gains and losses, ending costs, and market values.
+• Investment Schedules: Include custodial statements detailing interest income, dividend income, realized gains/losses, ending costs, and market values.

-• Investment Statements: Retain all monthly investment statements for the current tax year and the final statement from the prior year.
+• Investment Statements: Keep all monthly investment statements for the current tax year and the final statement from the prior year.

 Expenditures

-• Professional Fees: Prepare a schedule detailing legal, accounting, and other professional fees.
+• Professional Fees: Prepare a schedule of legal, accounting, and other professional fees.

-• Unpaid Grants: Include a list of approved but unpaid grants as of the last day of the tax year, with the same details as for paid grants.
+• Unpaid Grants: List all approved but unpaid grants at year-end with the same details as paid grants.

 Taxes

-• Unrelated Business Income: Include details of any unrelated business income, such as activity type, gross receipts, directly related (offsetting) expenses, and copies of K-1 reports.
+• Unrelated Business Income: Record details such as activity type, gross receipts, related expenses, and copies of K-1 reports.

 Trustees, Staff, and Substantial Contributors

-• Staff Compensation: List employees (excluding trustees) compensated over $50,000, including their names, addresses, amount of compensation, contributions to employee benefit plans and deferred compensation, and expense accounts and allowances.
+• Staff Compensation: For employees (excluding trustees) earning over $50,000, provide names, addresses, compensation, benefit plan contributions, and expense allowances.

-• Independent Contractors: Include names, addresses, total compensation, and type of service for contractors paid over $50,000 during the year.
+• Independent Contractors: List names, addresses, total compensation, and services for contractors paid over $50,000.

-• Major Contributors: Identify all individuals and entities contributing more than 2% of the total contributions received by the foundation or note that no contributions were made.
+• Major Contributors: Identify individuals/entities contributing more than 2% of total contributions or note if no contributions were made.

 Grants Program Information

-• Application Process: Provide details on how grantseekers can apply for funding, including contact information for sending proposals, the application form, submission requirements and deadlines.
+• Application Process: Outline how grantseekers can apply, including contact details, application forms, and submission requirements and deadlines.

 Organizational Documents

-• Foundational Documents: Keep copies of organizing documents like articles of incorporation and bylaws.
+• Foundational Documents: Retain copies of articles of incorporation and bylaws.

-• Board Meeting Minutes: Retain minutes from board meetings held during the current tax year and any subsequent meetings.
+• Board Meeting Minutes: Keep minutes from board meetings held during the current tax year and any subsequent meetings.

 Miscellaneous